nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-performance.md

 Since 10.3 , we have improved caching strategy to better leverage browser HTTP cache.

-### Static resources
+### Static Resources

-Since 10.3 ([NXP-25700](https://jira.nuxeo.com/browse/NXP-25700)), we added a Service Worker (SW) to allow for more aggressive cache on `\*.html` and `\*.js` resources by appending the server latest hot-reload or restart timestamp (TS) to their url:
+Since 10.3 ([NXP-25700](https://jira.nuxeo.com/browse/NXP-25700)), we added a Service Worker (SW) to allow for more aggressive cache on `\*.html` and `\*.js` resources by appending the server latest hot-reload or restart timestamp (TS) to their URL:
- - On clean hit we will read resources without TS (default cache will be ineffective).
+ - On clean hit, we will read resources without TS (default cache will be ineffective).
 SW will be installed.
- - On next hit SW will intercept matching requests, append the TS and forward them to the network (aggressive cache will be effective)
+ - On next hit, SW will intercept matching requests, append the TS and forward them to the network (aggressive cache will be effective)
- - On subsequent hits SW will keep intercepting requests and network will read them from cache.
+ - On subsequent hits, SW will keep intercepting requests and network will read them from cache.

 On server restart or hot-reload:
  - On first reload previous SW will still be installed and will still serve resources with previous TS.
 Updated SW gets installed on page load.
  - On subsequent hits updated SW will add updated TS to requests

-Other static resources such as images (`\*.png`, `\*jpeg`, `\*svg`, etc.) have a default cache define in [browser-cache-contrib.xml contribution](https://github.com/nuxeo/nuxeo-web-ui/blob/release-10.3/src/main/resources/OSGI-INF/browser-cache-contrib.xml#L12) which you can override to fit your needs.
+Other static resources such as images (`\*.png`, `\*jpeg`, `\*svg`, etc.) have a default cache define in [`browser-cache-contrib.xml` contribution](https://github.com/nuxeo/nuxeo-web-ui/blob/release-10.3/src/main/resources/OSGI-INF/browser-cache-contrib.xml#L12) which you can override to fit your needs.

 {{#> callout type='tip' }}
 According to the [specs](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#shift-reload) SWs are not active during a hard reload (e.g. Ctrl+Shift+R on most browsers).
 {{/callout}}

-### Dynamic resources
+### Dynamic Resources

 Since 10.3 ([NXP-25385](https://jira.nuxeo.com/browse/NXP-25385)), resource URLs for document previews, thumbnails, blobs, etc. have the document's `changeToken` appended as a query parameter.

 Such URLs have a very aggressive cache (approximately 1 year) defined in [web-request-controller-contrib.xml#L47](https://github.com/nuxeo/nuxeo/blob/release-10.3/nuxeo-services/nuxeo-platform-web-common/src/main/resources/OSGI-INF/web-request-controller-contrib.xml#L47).
 As a matter of fact, each time the document changes, its `changeToken` also changes and the resource is invalidated by the browser cache.

-## Document Pills/Tabs
+## Document Tabs

-The Web UI's browser shows a set of pills (or tabs) when navigating to a document.
+The Web UI's browser shows a set of tabs when navigating to a document.
 Most documents have, by default, the `View`, `Permissions`, `History` and `Publishing` tabs.

 You can add new tabs (and even override existing ones) by contributing to the [DOCUMENT_VIEWS_ITEMS]({{page version='' space='nxdoc' page='web-ui-slots'}}#document_views_items) and [DOCUMENT_VIEWS_PAGES]({{page version='' space='nxdoc' page='web-ui-slots'}}#document_views_pages) slots.

 Pages introduced in the [DOCUMENT_VIEWS_PAGES]({{page version='' space='nxdoc' page='web-ui-slots'}}#document_views_pages) slot are present in the DOM even if not selected.
 These pages are just hidden if not displayed.
 If the page needs to fetch data to populate listing, then you must pay attention to the `visible` attribute available on your page element.
 The idea is to fetch the data only if your element is visible.

 Here is a concrete example.
-We add a new pill to list the `Book` documents associated to an `Author` document:
+We add a new tab to list the `Book` documents associated to an `Author` document:

 ```xml
 <nuxeo-page-provider id="bookPP"